fbpx Skip to Content

 Today, I’m 100 pounds lighter than I was when I started my weight loss journey.

-I was an unhappy girl with no self-esteem, trapped beneath baggy t-shirt and stretchy jeans and desperate to lose weight to just be normal.
-I had no idea that it would turn into a journey of self-discovery, freedom, and finding joy.
+I was an unhappy girl with low self-esteem, trapped under baggy t-shirt and stretchy jeans and desperate to lose weight to just be normal.

 Before and After Weight Loss Pictures